SimonCarlson/thesis/notes/logbook.md

+18/4-19:
+Can have client and server communicate on boards without router.
+Does not solve problem with sending files as server does not have a filesystem.

+Some weird bugs are present on the client, seems to stem from comparing character pointers to literals.
+Did some ugly fixes.
+The client can parse the manifest correctly and run the COSE and SHA256 functions.

+How do I approach sending an image?
+I don't understand how the border router should work.

+Really high stress levels today.
+Can't find any solace.

 17/4-19:
 Spoke to Marco about hardware setup, will need a second board to act as border router due to differences in physical protocol